JeffersonLab/dis-reconstruction/README.md

 ----------------------------------
 If you have either an EIC RACF account or a sPHENIX RACF account, you automatically have access to the software packages mentioned above.
 Follow these instructions if you have an EIC account: [EIC Environment Setup](https://wiki.bnl.gov/eic/index.php/Computing).

+The EIC environment setup described on the EIC wiki page above will link to a ROOT5 build.
+It is better instead to set your environment as follows:

+setenv EIC_LEVEL pro

+source /afs/rhic.bnl.gov/eic/restructured/etc/eic_cshrc.csh

+setenv LD_LIBRARY_PATH ${LD_LIBRARY_PATH}:/afs/rhic.bnl.gov/eic/lib/

+setenv PATH ${PATH}:/afs/rhic.bnl.gov/eic/bin/

-Follow the steps here if you have an sPHENIX account (or a PHENIX account with sPHENIX permissions): [sPHENIX Enviroment Setup](https://wiki.bnl.gov/sPHENIX/index.php/Setup).
+Follow these steps if you have an sPHENIX account (or a PHENIX account with sPHENIX permissions): [sPHENIX Enviroment Setup](https://wiki.bnl.gov/sPHENIX/index.php/Setup).

 If working on with the Sphenix setup, the default LHAPDF directory is